-- 1. The principal shall be responsible for the administration of all school generated funds. - 2.
-All accounting for school generated funds shall comply with procedures as outlined in the School Generated Account Descriptions October 2013. - 3.
+- The principal shall be responsible for the administration of all school generated funds. - 2.
+All accounting for school generated funds shall comply with procedures as outlined in the Guidelines for School Generated Funds. - 3.
 Descriptions for the use of GL Codes in the school generated funds software are outlined in the Summary of SchoolCash GL Codes.